basho/basho_docs/content/riak/ts/1.4.0/using/riakshell.md

 To get started using riak shell:

 1\.
 Upon installing Riak TS from a package (.deb or .rpm), your riak shell should be configured to attach to your local node.
 You can verify this by running:

 ```
 > sudo riak-shell
 ```

 1a\.
 You can attach to any node in your cluster from riak shell.
 To do this, locate your riak_shell.config file.
-It will be in the `/etc/riak` directory with the other Riak TS configuration files.
-On Mac OS X, the configuration files are in the `riak-ts-1.4.0/etc` directory.
+On most systems, it will be in the `/etc/riak` directory with the other Riak TS configuration files.
+On Mac OS X, the configuration files are in the `~/riak-ts-1.4.0/etc` directory.
 Open riak_shell.config, and add the nodename and IP addresses you wish to connect to to nodes:

 ```
 [